 Do psychological counselors also engage in Socratic dialogic investigations with their clients or look into the epistemic justification of their beliefs?

 Clearly, some psychological counselors engage in such philosophical activities with their clients; and, to the extent that they do, they are engaging in philosophical counseling according to the NPCA’s understanding.
 Indeed, the NPCA strongly encourages and invites such participation by psychological counselors as part of its mission of working cooperatively with psychological counselors.
-To this purpose, it offers training programs, such as its certificate training program in LBT, which is open to individuals with a Masters Degree and/or Doctorate in a mental health area, as well as to those with a Masters or Doctorate in philosophy.
+To this purpose, it offers training programs, such as its certificate training program in LBT, open to individuals with a Masters Degree and/or Doctorate in a mental health area, and in Logic-Based Consultation (LBC), open to those with a Masters or Doctorate in philosophy.